waseemh/waseemh.github.io_F/_posts/2015-06-11-overview-truth-google-new-java-testing-framework.md

 {% gist f7800ac4f1130bd8ee99 %}

-But when compared with other advanced assertion Java open source libraries such as AssertJ or FEST, Truth's fluent API doesn't provide any significant enhancements.
+But when compared with other advanced assertion Java open source libraries such as [AssertJ](http://joel-costigliola.github.io/assertj/) or [FEST](https://code.google.com/p/fest/), Truth's fluent API doesn't provide any significant enhancements.

 ## Failure Strategies

 Truth has expanded test assertion beyond its traditional definition.
 An assertion in Truth is a 'test verb' which asserts on a 'subject' (a subject is the object under test, i.e: a collection, an Integer, a User object).
 Other test verbs provided by Truth are 'Assumption' and 'Expectation'.

-Each of these verbs defines how a test will behave upon failure, AKA 'Failure Strategy':
+Each of these verbs defines how a test will behave upon failure, AKA __'Failure Strategy'__:

-  - Assertion failure strategy: the normal behavior you would expect from an assertion - fail the test and report error.
+  - __Assertion failure strategy__: the normal behavior you would expect from an assertion - fail the test and report error.
-  - Assumption failure strategy: skip test upon failure without reporting an error.
+  - __Assumption failure strategy__: skip test upon failure without reporting an error.
-  - Expectation failure strategy: continue to run the test upon failure, but report an error when test is completed.
+  - __Expectation failure strategy__: continue to run the test upon failure, but report an error when test is completed.

 You can also implement your own failure strategy and use it in a test verb (more on that later).